clj-python/libpython-clj/README.md

    collectors work with each other to add to this layer.

 3. A public API layer.
-Details like managing the GIL or messing with garbage collection in general not leak out to this layer.
+Details like managing the GIL or messing with garbage collection in general do not leak out to this layer.